Authorised Representative & UK Responsible Person (Cosmetics)

 It is an offence for a UK responsible person to supply a cosmetic product that may cause damage to human health when applied under normal or reasonably foreseeable conditions of use, taking into account:

-- Its presentation (and in particular, its form, odour, colour, appearance, packaging, labelling, volume or size) should not endanger the health and safety of consumers due to confusion with foodstuffs
+- Its presentation (and in particular, its form, odor, color, appearance, packaging, labelling, volume or size) should not endanger the health and safety of consumers due to confusion with foodstuffs.

 - Its labelling